 Reply in the comments and share your experience:

 - Have you seen the fight?
-What do you think about such “grandmaster”?
-Do you consider him a worthy representative of Tai Chi?
+What do you think about?
+Do you consider them worthy representatives of MMA and Tai Chi?

 Author: Master Kongling

 - A step by step path from white to black belt?

 - A path (clear, consequential and gradual) designed to build real martial skills?